purtuga/SPWidgets/documentation/SPWidgets.Utilities.md

 ### Input Parameters

 -   **returnExternal**      :   *Boolean.
 Optional.
 Default=false* <br />
     By default, this function returns the SharePoint internal version number (ex.
 12 for SP2007, or 14 for SP2010).
 Setting this value to true will return instead the external version (ex.
-2007 or 2010)
+2007 or 2010).
+Note that this method is meant to get you the version of SP's client - the UI...
+SharePoint server version could be different.

 ### Return Value